-There is no PNC student credit card.
-And all PNC consumer credit cards require excellent credit for approval.
+No, there are no PNC credit cards available for students right now.
+Plus, most PNC consumer credit cards require at least good or excellent credit for approval.
 That puts them out of reach not only for most college students, but also the average person.

 While there is no PNC student credit card, there are a number of quality cards from other issuers designed specifically for students.
-They include Discover it® Student chrome, which gives 1 - 2% cash back, depending on the type of purchase.
-Another good option is the Journey Student Rewards from Capital One, with 1 - 1.25% cash back on all purchases (1.25% for each month you pay your bill on time).
+They include the Deserve® EDU Mastercard for Students, which gives 1% cash back on all purchases.

 Another credit-building option is to open a secured credit card account.
 A secured card requires you make an upfront deposit to set your credit limit.
-A good secured credit card to consider is the Secured Mastercard® from Capital One.
-You’ll receive a $200 credit limit with a required deposit of $49, $99 or $200, based on the specifics of your credit history.
+A good secured credit card to consider is the Capital One Platinum Secured Credit Card.
+You’ll receive a $200 credit limit with a required deposit of $49, $99 or $200 based on the specifics of your credit history.

 Here are some alternatives to a PNC student credit card: